bg117/SysInfo/README.md

 Compile using Microsoft Visual Studio 2019.
 Older versions not guaranteed to work.
 Needs .NET Framework 4.5 to work.

-#### UPDATE
-SysInfo is currently transitioning to WPF.
-Please wait for the next release.

 ## Compile without contributing
 Download the source files.
 (DON'T DOWNLOAD THE SOURCE FILES FROM THE RELEASES SECTION!)
 To compile, choose `Release | AnyCPU`, go to the Build tab, press Build Solution, and you're done.
 Go to SysInfo\bin\Release to see the actual program.